ChenYangyao/hipp/docs/usage/api-ref/mpi/high-level/datatype.rst

     ``ExternalPack`` is the same with :class:`Pack`, except that it uses "canonical packing/unpacking" which gives buffer with no header and following predefined standard format.

-    ``ExternalPack`` does not accept any commnicator because the buffer format is universal and does not depend on the commnicator.
+    ``ExternalPack`` does not accept any communicator because the buffer format is universal and does not depend on the communicator.
 Instead, it accepts a ``datarep`` argument in the constructor indicating which standard data format is used.
 The only avaiable ``datarep`` is ``"external32"``.

     .. function:: \